uhlik/blendmaxwell/readme.md

 ### notice

-This exporter addon is for **Maxwell Render 3** series only, compatible with version 3.2.1.3 and later
+This exporter addon is for **Maxwell Render 3** only, compatible with version 3.2.1.3 and later

 ### features: